code-q-web-factory/Neos-Skeleton/README.md

 For rendering documents we use the [Neos 4 document rendering](http://neos.readthedocs.io/en/stable/CreatingASite/RenderingCustomMarkup/PageRendering.html), just create a Fusion object similar to [Page.fusion](DistributionPackages/CodeQ.Site/Resources/Private/Fusion/Document/Page/Page.fusion) with the same name as your node type.

 All documents should inherit from [AbstractPage.fusion](DistributionPackages/CodeQ.Site/Resources/Private/Fusion/Document/AbstractPage/AbstractPage.fusion) and then by default use the [DefaultLayout.fusion](DistributionPackages/CodeQ.Site/Resources/Private/Fusion/Component/DefaultLayout/DefaultLayout.fusion).
 The default layout allows you to customize the layout in a central place.

+## FAQ

+__Can you provide more documentation?__
+Yes, I am currently working on more documentation.
+In the meanwhile feel free to ping me in the Slack channel #general and tag me with @rolandschuetz

+__Why didn't you include Sitegeist.Monocle?__
+[Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) is a great package and I recommend it for every bigger project, which is looking for a living style guide.
+For smaller projects and especially for beginners it's quite a big overhead and so this skeleton comes without Monocle.

 ## You need help?